 What is a “permanent” Occupational License?

 After an occupational license is signed by a judge, a copy of the license must be sent to DPS.
-DPS will issue a “permanent” Occupational license.
-The temporary occupational license is valid for 45 day after the date it was signed, by which time you should have you permanent occupational license.
+DPS will issue a “permanent” occupational license.
+The temporary occupational license is valid for 45 day after the date it was signed, during which time you should have you permanent occupational license.
 See Transportation Code 521.249.

 What happens after my license suspension is over?

 You may get your license reinstated by paying a $100 or $125 (depending on the reason of your suspension) directly to DPS.
 DPS will reissue your driver’s license.